jclupo/Latin102-05/translation2.md

 1. Identify the antecedent of cui, and its gender and number.
 Then explain what case cui is, and how it functions in the relative clause.
 (I.e., why is cui in this case?)
     - The antecedent of cui is flumen.
 It is in the dative, singlar form of Qui.
 It is in the dative case becasue it is the indirect object❌, and serves as a relative pronoun in a relative clause.
-    - *revision* It is in the dative case becuse it is the antecedent of the river, which the indirect object of the sentence.
+    - *revision* It is in the dative case becuse it describes the object of pocession meaning the name of the river.

 1. Identify the form of transire.
 Explain why you placed it in the clause you chose.
     - transire is present infinitive form.
 Because it is an infinitive verb it is its own verbal idea.❌